Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Introduction

-Meanwhile, model-based methods estimate the SOC and SOH by first building a battery model to fit the raw data, and then, they use some model parameters to estimate the SOC and SOH indirectly.
-The battery model can either be a pure mathematical model or a battery equivalent circuit model (ECM) \cite{difference}, whose purpose is to model the battery's voltage response to any input current.
-In model-based methods, SOC is usually estimated based on the state-space function and the SOC-OCV correlation.
+Meanwhile, physics-based methods estimate the SOC and SOH by first building a battery model to fit the raw data.
+Then, they use some model parameters to calculate the SOC and SOH indirectly.
+The battery models are sometimes formulated as battery equivalent circuit models (ECMs) or electrochemical models \cite{difference}, whose purpose is to predict the battery's voltage response to any input current.
+In model-based methods, SOC is usually estimated based on the state-space function and the SOC-OCV relationship.
 At the same time, SOH estimation can be done by using another filter or by calculating the derivative of SOC \cite{ocv_SOC1,ocv_SOC2,ocv_SOC3}.
 In general, the accuracy of model-based methods depends on the model's accuracy.
-With the help of adaptive filter algorithms such as a Kalman filter (KF), model-based methods can usually achieve good accuracy compared to other methods \cite{review_model}.
+With the help of adaptive filtering algorithms such as a nonlinear Kalman filter (KF), physics-based methods can usually achieve good accuracy compared to other methods \cite{review_model}.
 The drawback is that the imperfection of the models often results in bias in the estimation, producing unexpected estimation errors.